puniverse/comsat/docs/index.md

 {:.alert .alert-info}
 **Note**: A method that makes use of the API and runs in a fiber must be declared [suspendable](http://puniverse.github.io/quasar/manual/core.html#fibers) (normally by declaring `throws SuspendExecution`).

+{:.alert .alert-warn}
+**Note**: Jersey client's current implementation (since 2.5) has significant disadvantage relative to ApacheHttpClient since it uses thread per each open http call.
+Therefore it is not recommended, till it is fixed.

 ### JDBC